Who was Prophet Muhammad (peace be upon him)?

 Where did he migrate to, and where did he die?

-Due to persecution, he and his followers left Makkah and moved to the city of Madinah in where he lived and died.
-When he moved to Madinah, the first project he assumed was the building of a Masjid, which was even before building his own home.
+Due to persecution, he and his followers left Makkah and moved to the city of Madinah, where he lived for the remainder of his life and eventually died.

 Did he have any brothers and sisters?

 He did not have any biological brothers or sisters.
-However, he had step-brothers and step-sisters who were related to him through having the same suckling mother(s).
+However, he had foster brothers and sisters who were related to him through having the same suckling mother(s).

 They include: